guitarvydas/zddemos/README.md

 ./make.bash

 ## Daniel Pink LLM
-Daniel Pink recommends, in [Masterclass](https://www.youtube.com/watch?v=My7hjBp4wH0), that, to determine the _real_ problem, one should dig into issues by asking "Why ... ?" at least 5 times.
+Daniel Pink recommends, in [Masterclass](https://www.youtube.com/watch?v=My7hjBp4wH0), that, to determine the _real_ problem, one should dig into issues by repeatedly asking "Why ... ?" at least 5 times.

-I slapped together a feedback loop using two instances of an LLM component and a bit of Python code that counts to 5, to prompt an LLM then re-prompt the main LLM 5 more times after extracting the main issue described in response to the previous response.
-Aside: this is an example of how 0D encourages freedom of thought - it was easy to imagine using the same LLM Part twice, when the concept of an LLM was abstracted into a single Part.
+I slapped together a feedback loop using two instances of an LLM component and a bit of Python code that counts to 5, to prompt an LLM, then re-prompt the main LLM 5 more times after extracting the main issue described in response to the previous response.
+Aside: this is an example of how 0D encourages freedom of thought - it was easy to imagine using the same LLM Part twice, when the concept of an LLM was abstracted down into a single Part.
 It was easy to create the source code for this using simple edit operations like COPY/PASTE.
 The LLM Parts lean on little Bash scripts to invoke the *agency* LLM CLI.
 I could have done this in different ways, but, thought that this looked simple enough for the purposes of this example.

 Unlike recursion, which uses stacks, feedback uses queues.
 The difference can be described by analogy.
 Imagine a line of people waiting to buy tickets for a movie at the ticket window.
 Recursion means that someone gets to cut to the front of the line without waiting their turn, while queueing means that people have to go to the end of the line and wait their turn.